ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Usability Testing with Human Participants

 \subsubsection{\system interface is user-friendly}

-All participants note that the interface is simple, clean, and intuitive. $P_2$ and $P_5$ highlight the convenience of having both ChatGPT and Claude on the same platform, with $P_5$ mentioning that this will be particularly helpful for quickly experimenting with different chatbots to see which one gives a more helpful answer. $P_3$ points out that the chat window is somewhat short due to the vertical stacking of the proxy and payment selection, but considers this a minor UI issue that can be easily fixed.
+All participants note that the interface is simple, clean, and intuitive. $P_2$ and $P_5$ highlight the convenience of having both ChatGPT and Claude on the same platform, with $P_5$ mentioning that this will be particularly helpful for quickly experimenting with different chatbots to see which one gives a better answer.